If the chess term you are looking for is not here, please let us know at info@PeoriaChess.com

 Sealed Move: Where a game is adjourned the player seals his next move in an envelope.
 Not used with Sudden Death time controls.

-Scoresheet: A paper sheet with spaces for writing the notation of the moves.
+Scoresheet: The paper sheet with spaces for writing the notation of the moves.
 This may also be electronic.

 Screen: An electronic display of the position on the board.

-Spectators: People other than arbiters or players viewing the games.
+Spectators: People other than players or arbiters (TDs) viewing the games.
 This includes players after their games have been concluded.